 an open market where MEN should be bought & sold

 As the nation approaches its celebration of Independence and the ideals of “Life, Liberty and the Pursuit of Happiness,” it is always crucial –and challenging– to remember that with those rights comes responsibility.
-We have traveled a remarkable road in 233 years (in 2018: 242 years).
+We have traveled a remarkable road in 243 years.
 There is no more powerful symbol of that distance than the fact that an African American has been elected president.